 The format of these first plaques was very similar: the inscription was engraved on a white marble tablet surrounded by a darker marble frame.

-Some of the first plaques commemorated poets whose fame at the time was undisputed: today few Italians can quote verses by Metastasio * and even less have heard of Pietro Cossa who wrote historical plays (Beethoven, Nero).
+Some of the first plaques commemorated poets whose fame at the time was undisputed: today few Italians can quote verses by Metastasio, who spent his life in Vienna and even less have heard of Pietro Cossa who wrote historical plays (Beethoven, Nero).

-Giuseppe Valadier * was one of the most important architects of his time: he designed new Piazza del Popolo and he lived in a house in nearby Via del Babuino.
+Giuseppe Valadier was one of the most important architects of his time: he redesigned Piazza del Popolo and he lived in a house in nearby Via del Babuino.

 Foreign Artists and Writers

-Many foreign artists and writers found inspiration for their works in Rome: some of them were celebrated with statues (in Villa Borghese there are monuments to Lord Byron *, Victor Hugo *, Goethe * and Alexander Pushkin *).
-The house where Goethe lived opposite Palazzo Rondanini was bought by Germany and turned into a small museum and Britain did the same with that in Piazza di Spagna where John Keats * died.
+Many foreign artists and writers found inspiration for their works in Rome: some of them were celebrated with statues (in Villa Borghese there are monuments to Lord Byron, Victor Hugo, Goethe and many others).
+The house where Goethe lived opposite Palazzo Rondinini was bought by Germany and turned into a small museum and Britain did the same with that in Piazza di Spagna where John Keats died.

 While many poets celebrated Rome in their verses, some novelists found

 in Rome the right atmosphere to write books which had nothing to do with the Eternal City.

 Nicolai Gogol spent many years in Rome and notwithstanding the city's mild winters he wrote The Overcoat, a short novel which is regarded as his masterpiece.

 Henrik Ibsen gained worldwide fame by his dramas which were marked by a scathing criticism of the morality of his time.
 Brand, the first tragedy which brought him success, was written in Rome, although it was set in a Norwegian village close to a glacier.